Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 So when making a yacht donation, be prepared to be looked at by the IRS.
 And playing games with valuations is not wise.

-We are not yacht brokers, but we can pay yacht broker fees - much like many nonprofits will pay the broker commissions on dontated yachts.
+We are not yacht brokers, but we can pay yacht broker fees - much like many nonprofits will pay the broker commissions on donated yachts.
 Unlike yacht brokers, our relationship extends beyond just buying or selling a yacht.
 We are in regular and routine contact with our clients, many of whom may become friends and / or partners.

 And since we are not yacht brokers, we are not transaction oriented and compensated by commissions.
 Rather we only make money AFTER our client / partners make a profit.